chanzuckerberg/miniwdl/docs/wdlviz.md

         add_node(top, elt)
 ```

 When we encounter a [`WorkflowSection`](https://miniwdl.readthedocs.io/en/latest/WDL.html#WDL.Tree.WorkflowSection) (the base class of `Scatter` and `Conditional`), we create a corresponding [graphviz cluster](https://graphviz.gitlab.io/_pages/Gallery/directed/cluster.html) labelled with the section's scatter/condition expression, then recurse on each node in the section body.
-We also add an invisible node to act as a sink for dependencies of the scatter/condition expression itself.
+We add an invisible node to act as a sink for dependencies of the scatter/condition expression itself.

 Workflow sections also complicate miniwdl's representation of the dependency structure, because a dependency between nodes not in the same section have a different meaning.
 (For example, a dependency on an `Int` node inside a `scatter` section implies an `Array[Int]` outside of that section.)
 To model this, miniwdl synthesizes [`Gather` nodes](https://miniwdl.readthedocs.io/en/latest/WDL.html#WDL.Tree.Gather) which intermediate dependencies between nodes inside a section and those outside.
 We won't include `Gather` nodes in the visualization, since they're an implicit concept, but we record them in `node_ids` and we'll use their API to resolve the internal node or "referee."